floooh/floooh.github.io/_posts/2016-08-27-asmjs-diet.md

 The most important advice is to write code that makes it easy for the compiler to **identify and remove dead code**.
-A program that only uses a very small feature set of a game-engine should be much smaller than a program that needs most of the engine's feature set.
+A program that only uses a very small feature set of a game-engine should be much smaller than a program that needs most of the engine's features.
 Otherwise you'll end up with a Tetris clone that's just as big as a full-blown 1st-person-shooter.

 In the old times, dead code removal was fairly crude and only happened on the